 Blocks of Upper Greensand can be found on the foreshore along with Glauconitic Marl.
 Within this bed, phosphatic nodules can contain fossils of ammonites (Hypoturrilites, Schloenbachia and Idiohamites), along with bivalves, gastropods and brachiopods.
 Fossils at Rocken End can be found either on the foreshore or in the small quarry.
 Most of the ammonites here can only be found in nodules.

 The Gault Clay here is unfossiliferous and the Lower Chalk is not particularly well exposed.
-Therefore, collecting at Rocken end is done mostly within the Upper Greensand.
+Therefore, collecting at Rocken End is done mostly within the fallen blocks of the Upper Greensand.

 Common sense when collecting at all locations should be used and knowledge of tide times is essential.
 If you are examining the foreshore, be careful of tide times, as the sea reaches the foot of the cliff most of the year.